 - Emotional shock: I feel numb.
 How can I be so calm?
 Why can’t I cry?

 - Disbelief and/or denial: Did it really happen?
 Why me?
 Maybe I just imagined it.
 It wasn’t really rape.
 I won’t think about it – just put it all aside.

 - Embarrassment: What will people think?
 I can’t tell my family or friends.

 - Shame: I feel completely filthy, like there’s something wrong with me.
 I can’t get clean.

 - Guilt: I feel as if it’s my fault, or I should’ve been able to stop it.
 If only I had…

 - Depression: How am I going to get through this month?
-I'm so tired!
+I’m so exhausted.
 I feel so hopeless.
-Maybe I'd be better off dead
+Maybe I’d be better off dead

-- Disorientation: I don't even know what day it is, or what I'm supposed to be doing.
-I keep forgetting things.
+- Disorientation: I don’t even know what day it is, or what I’m supposed to be doing.
+I can’t even think straight.

 - Flashbacks: I’m still re-living the assault!
 I keep seeing that face and feeling like it’s happening all over again.

 - Fear: I’m scared of everything.
 What if I have herpes or AIDS?
 I can’t sleep because I’ll have nightmares.
 I’m afraid to go out.
 I’m afraid to be alone.